myspaghetti/macos-virtualbox/README.md

 macOS may not support any built-in VirtualBox audio controllers.
 The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) may be able to load open-source audio drivers in VirtualBox.

 ### FileVault
 The VirtualBox EFI implementation does not properly load the FileVault full disk encryption password prompt upon boot.
-The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) may be able to load the password prompt.
+The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.6) is able to load the password prompt with the values for `ProvideConsoleGop` and `AppleSmcIo` set to `true`.

 ## Dependencies
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)≥6.0 with Extension Pack